 Yet this shift in emphasis is not necessarily in keeping with our own biology; evolutionary biologists suggest that humans are hard-wired toward altruism.
 When altruism is nurtured, we are rewarded with communal benefits.
 But when community is de-emphasized and the individual is exalted, morality is reduced to a mere set of rules, rules that often degenerate into a burdensome social code with questionable value.
 When a culture places greater emphasis on the individual than the whole, there is less reason to forgive.

 One need only look to recent examples of moral exemplars to observe the profound benefits of forgiveness, however.
 Take the story of WWII veteran Louie Zamperini—the American POW who endured years of brutal abuse at the hands of his Japanese captors but, amazingly, came to understand that the only way to unshackle himself from his demons was to forgive his sadistic prison guard.
-How Zamperini was able to transcend the human emotions of revenge, anger and The point of forgiveness is to release the victim. depression is, in his case, traced to a life-changing religious conversion.
+How Zamperini was able to transcend the human emotions of revenge, anger and depression is, in his case, traced to a life-changing religious conversion.
 Entering into a state of forgiveness was, for him, transforming and redemptive.

 Forgiveness is often misunderstood as an absolution of the act that was perpetrated, but that is not the goal.
 Rather, the point of forgiveness is to release the victim from the continued emotions of hatred, revenge, spite, and victimization.